DanielKnafel/Advanced-Programming-2/README.md

 Then returns the correlated features for the specific feature name provided and also returns the appropriate linear regression line.
 .

-***`DataFileReader.cs`*** - By providing a csv file name, reader object and the file itself and connect to the client. the client and the MainViewModel listens to him by getting events. it is the main part of the project that manages almost everthing(model).
+***`DataFileReader.cs`*** - The DataFileReader object receives the CSV file to be read, and reads it line-by-line.
+It notifies all of its listeners about the progress, allowing them to ask it for the new information at every step.

 ***`Line.cs`*** - represents a line by two points.